aws-samples/step-functions-workflows-collection/categorization-state-machine/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured
 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 - NOTE!
 This example uses Amazon Bedrock foundation model anthropic.claude-3-haiku-20240307-v1:0.
-To change the model used in the example, you will need to adjust the BedrockAccess policy attached to the Step Functions.
+To change the model used in the example, you will need to adjust the BedrockAccess policy attached to the Step Functions state machine.
 Also note that different models take inputs in different formats.
-To use another model, you will also need to adjust the input parameters sent to the model in the State Machine invokeModel step.
+To use another model, you will also need to adjust the input parameters sent to the model in the state machine `invokeModel` step.

 ## Deployment Instructions